HarmlessEvil/advent-of-code-2024/README.md

 I liked the fact that we need to return a middle element of a slice :) Because DFS returns topological sorting in reverse order, and we didn't need to reverse the slice to answer the question.

+### Day 6: Guard Gallivant

+That's literally the first time when I implemented go1.23's iterators!
+And I like the result that I could separate iteration from business logic.